 Paddington Bear is over fifty years old and his merchandise has been available for many years, as a child I had a Paddington duvet cover and used to watch him on television.
-Another generation has now been introduced to Paddington’s adventures, he has recently become a movie star.
+Another generation has now been introduced to Paddington’s adventures, he now stars in two films, both of which we love.

 Paddington politely accepts the Brown’s offer of a place to stay but gets himself into such a mess at the cafe that when he arrives at the Brown’s house he is whisked upstairs to have a bath.
 My daughter loves the mess that he makes in the bathroom with the shaving foam and the bubbles.
 I love the picture of Paddington when he is leaving the station cafe.
 He is covered in cream, he has even stepped in it, and the waitress who has to clear the table is not looking happy!
 R. W. Alley’s illustrations are colourful and remain true to the illustrations that I remember as a child.
 He has captured so many wonderful expressions on the characters’ faces and I love the vintage feel of the page layouts.